SpringRoll/SpringRoll/src/debug/README.md

 * `WARN` : 4
 * `ERROR` : 5

-Because of this, if the min debug level is set to `INFO`, `DEBUG` and `GENERAL` are disabled, but not `WARN` and `ERROR` Also, this mapping can be accessed programmatically from `Debugger.LEVEL` if needed.
+Due to the message level ordering, if the minimum debug level is set to `INFO`, then `DEBUG` and `GENERAL` are disabled and will not print, but `WARN` and `ERROR` will still print.

+This mapping is programmatically accessible from `Debugger.LEVEL`.